Is it actually possible for a beginner to make money blogging in 2020? Can someone make a living out of blogging or is it just another myth?

-You will just need to install and setup a Learning Management System add-on.
-This will allow you to create your online course and add it to your website.
+You just need to install and setup an LMS plugin, and it will allow you to easily host your online course directly on your blog/site.

 I will recommend you to watch this Youtube video about how you can plan and record your Course lesson by Amanda Horvath.

-Sometimes people prefer more detailed and personalized instruction that learning from an eBook or online course, like getting online consultation or coaching from a professional.
+Sometimes people prefer more detailed and personalized instruction than learning from an eBook or online course, like getting online consultation or coaching from a professional.